 - GE: Representation of GECC in its satellite transactions, including the disposition of its joint venture interest in AsiaSat to Carlyle.

-- Brown-Forman Corporation: Acquisition of The BenRiach Distillery Company, which produces the GlenDronach, BenRiach and Glenglassaugh single malt scotch whisky brands for about US$400 million and the disposition of Southern Comfort for about US$500 million, in addition to a number of other matters.
+- Brown-Forman Corporation: Acquisition of The BenRiach Distillery Company, which produces the GlenDronach, BenRiach and Glenglassaugh single malt scotch whisky brands for about US$400 million and the disposition of Southern Comfort for about US$500 million, the disposition of Canadian Mist, the acquisition of Fords gin and other brands, in addition to a number of other matters.

 - Coty Inc.: Acquisition of Philosophy, a skincare and cosmetics company, from The Carlyle Group and the acquisition of OPI Products, a manufacturer and marketer of nail care products, each for about US$1 billion.
 Representation of Coty in connection with investment in Coty by two private equity firms and in its IPO, the largest ever for a consumer products company.
 Acquisitions, joint ventures, restructurings and other matters for Coty in the United States, Southeast Asia, Latin America and Europe.